AgnesMayYao/academic-kickstart/content/post/audio/index.md

 ## Preprocessing
 1. Know your data, examine your data
   * if you give trash to your ML algorithm, it will give back trash.
-  * Remove irrelevant noises (eg. silence, beginning, ending,..).
+  * Remove irrelevant noises (eg. silence, beginning, ending, ...).
 Give fewer confusing noises to your model and help your model to focus on the necessary.
 2. Filtering ([scipy.signal](https://docs.scipy.org/doc/scipy-0.16.1/reference/signal.html))
   * High pass filter, low pass filter, bandpass filter
   * Eg. My project focuses on infant noises and infants have F0 > 400 Hz.
 So any sound doesn't have high energy at frequencies > 400 Hz should be excluded.